JaesonWatts/JaesonWatts.github.io/_posts/2020-09-21-the_digital_diner.markdown

 ![](https://i.imgur.com/o2InGFS.png)

 She took our order and left us with a coaster and a cup of water and placed the ticket on the order window of the kitchen.
-The kitchen in our backend api, the order window counter is our store.
+The kitchen is our backend api, the order window counter is our store.

 ![](https://i.imgur.com/puLr5Uw.png)